marusakod/scprocess/docs/setup.md

 # Getting started

 ## Prerequisits
-### System requirements

 #### Hardware

 scprocess runs on Linux systems that meet these minimum requirements:

 * processor?
 * RAM?
 * OS?
 Linux
 * GPU with CUDA support (only required if you select CellBender as ambient method)

-This is what they have for Cell Ranger:
-Cell Ranger ARC pipelines run on Linux systems that meet these minimum requirements:

-* 8-core Intel or AMD processor (48 cores recommended)
-* 64GB RAM (320GB recommended)
-* 1TB free disk space
-* 64-bit CentOS/RedHat 6.0 or Ubuntu 12.04; See the 10x Genomics OS Support page for details.

 #### Software